jazzychad/mailblog/README.md

 ## jazzychad's base mailblog template

-You will want to replace all references to 'jazzychad' and 'mailblog.jazzychad.net' throughout this repo to match your own name/url.
+You will want to replace all references to 'example.com' throughout this repo to match your own name/url.
 You can grep for all mentions with this command:

-`grep -rHn "jazzychad" .`
+`grep -rHn "example\.com" .`

 Then play with the layouts and sass files to your heart's content!